-The bing bong noise you hear from Alexa is a multifunctional auditory signal designed to notify you of various things.
-Here are the main reasons that cause this sound:
+This so-called “bing-bong” you hear is a multifunctional auditory signal designed to notify you of many things.
+Here are the main reasons behind this sound:

 Alerts for Communications

-Alexa sometimes produces the bing bong noise to inform you of incoming calls or messages, so you never miss your vital communications.
+Occasionally, Alexa makes the bing-bong noise to inform you of incoming calls or messages, ensuring you don’t miss anything important.

 Command Confirmation

-The bing bong sound might be Alexa’s way of saying that she’s heard and confirmed your command, and that she’s ready to process it.
+The bing-bong sound might be Alexa’s way of saying she heard your command and is ready to process it.

 Reminders and Alarms